| |

 K-12 and Post-secondary Institutions

-- Reduced areas of curricula redundancy in the last year of high school
+- Reduced areas of curricula redundancy in the last year of high school and the first year of college

 - Greater retention